 This will give you the specifications on the nameplate sticker on the inside of the cover.
 This will tell you what the volts and the amps are in the characteristics of the service entrance.

 Sometimes you need to look hard for these as the numbers are smaller.

-What If I Don’t Have A Main Breaker?
+3.How To Tell What Amp Service Is In Your House-What If I Don’t Have A Main Breaker?

 All electrical services are required to have a main shut off or main breaker in one place.
 This could also be an equivalent disconnect somewhere in the system.

 You may be looking at a sub panel or a load center that is part of a bigger picture that you do not see.
 Follow the main cable or main pipe back to where the disconnect would be.